softchris/azure-book/custom-vision-service-tutorial.md

   ]
 }
 ```
 Ok so `"probability": 0.6845262` for a `Picasso` and very low number for the other painters.
-It seems to working :) although I'm not sure I would invest in a painting with that likelihood ;)
+It seems to be working :) although I'm not sure I would invest in a painting with that likelihood ;)